FDSN/StationXML/docs/level-channel.rst

    .. container:: description

-      Dip of the instrument in degrees, positive down from horizontal
+      Dip of the component in degrees, positive is down from horizontal.

-      Instrument dip in degrees, positive down from horizontal.
+      For horizontal dip=0, for vertical upwards
+      dip=-90 and for vertical downwards dip=+90.